prateekbhagdev/dotcom_netli/content/en/docs/resume.md

 PCI DSS / SISA, United States

 ## Extra-curricular success

 With Vodafone, volunteered to conduct fortnightly classes on digital literacy for under-provisioned school students.

-Mentored new team members & taught them the nitty-gritty of product experience like User Journey Map & more.
+Mentored new team members & taught them the nitty-gritty of product experience like Customer Journey Map & more.

 Finalist & led the team in the Rockefeller Foundation’s Social Innovation Challenge.

-Managed annual cultural events at the college level and in Cybage, Eastern Enterprise & Vodafone.
+Managed annual cultural events at the college level & in Cybage, Eastern Enterprise & Vodafone.

 Bronze medallist in Annual National & State Championships for Table Tennis for 3 consecutive years while schooling.

 ## A day in my life

 <p>
 <img src=/docs/A-day-in-my-life.jpg alt="A day in my life" style="width: 450px; height: auto; border-radius: 3%;">
 </p>